Andrei Kirilenko (politician): Later life, death, and recognition

 When compared to other Soviet politicians who shared the same fate, Kirilenko's downfall was, in the words of historian R. Judson Mitchell, a "relatively easy" fall from power.
-At Brezhnev's lying-in-state and subsequent funeral, he was allowed to stand next besides Brezhnev's family even if he was not a member of the Soviet leadership at the time.
+At Brezhnev's lying-in-state and subsequent funeral, he was allowed to stand besides Brezhnev's family even though he was not a member of the Soviet leadership at the time.
 Kirilenko made his last public appearance in 1983, and was given an honorary retirement the same year.
 Mitchell believes that Andropov gave Kirilenko the honorary retirement so that he could win over Kirilenko's "organisational tail", literally Kirilenko's appointees to top-ranking offices during his years in service.
-He lived the rest of his life in Moscow and died on 12 May 1990.
-He was buried at the Troyekurovskoye Cemetery.
+He lived the rest of his life in Moscow and died on 12 May 1990 at age 83 and was buried at the Troyekurovskoye Cemetery.

 Awards and honors

 During his lifetime, he was awarded the Hero of Socialist Labour twice, and he received seven Orders of Lenin and one Order of the October Revolution.